Thinking about getting counseling support? 612-330-1707

 •When you arrive, check in at the front desk, where you will be asked to complete the forms and to fill out a brief behavioral health assessment on an Ipad.

 •During your first meeting with your counselor, your counselor will ask you about the concerns that are bringing you in for counseling; you may also be asked for some background information to help your counselor better understand your concerns.

 •You and your counselor will talk about your goals for counseling, and whether CWC is the best place for you to get support.
 In some cases, your counselor may refer to other resources on or off campus.

 If you need to cancel an appointment:

 Counseling works best when you make a commitment to the process, so we ask that you keep all your scheduled appointments.
-If you are unable to keep an appointment due to illness or personal emergency, please call CWC at 612-330-1707 as soon as possible to let us know.
+If you are unable to keep an appointment, please call CWC at 612-330-1707 as soon as possible to let us know.
 Often, if we have enough notice we can fill your appointment with another student in need.